Jonathan Meiburg

-Jonathan Meiburg is an American musician and writer, best known as the lead singer and songwriter for Shearwater.
+Jonathan Albert Meiburg is an American musician and writer, best known as the lead singer and songwriter for Shearwater.

 Early life and education

 Meiburg was born in Baltimore, Maryland on March 1, 1976.
 His father, Stan Meiburg, was an influential environmental policy professional who served as Deputy Administrator of the Environmental Protection Agency.
 Meiburg grew up in Raleigh, North Carolina.

 He earned his bachelor's degree in English with a minor in religion from the University of the South in Sewanee, Tennessee, and received a Thomas J. Watson Fellowship to study daily life in remote human communities.
-After a year spent in such diverse places as the Falkland Islands, Tierra del Fuego, the Aboriginal settlement of Kowanyama in Australia, the Chatham Islands of New Zealand, and the Inuit settlement of Kimmirut in Baffin Island, Canada, he enrolled at the University of Texas at Austin, where he earned a master's degree in geography with a thesis titled "The Biogeography of striated caracaras (Phalcoboenus australis)".
+After a year spent in such diverse places as the Falkland Islands (Malvinas), Tierra del Fuego, the Aboriginal settlement of Kowanyama in Australia, the Chatham Islands of New Zealand, and the Inuit settlement of Kimmirut in Baffin Island, Canada, he enrolled at the University of Texas at Austin, where he earned a master's degree in geography with a thesis titled "The Biogeography of striated caracaras (Phalcoboenus australis)".